encryption4all/postguard/pg-pkg/README.md

 This crate contains the PostGuard PKG service HTTP API.
 The crate is powered by the [actix-web](https://actix.rs/) framework.
-The PKG communicates with an IRMA server to validate identities before issuing decryption keys.
-This IRMA server is required to have a JWT private key configured, see [signed session results](https://irma.app/docs/irma-server/#signed-jwt-session-results).
+The PKG communicates with an IRMA server to validate identities before issuing decryption or signing keys.
+The IRMA server is required to have a JWT private key configured, see [signed session results](https://irma.app/docs/irma-server/#signed-jwt-session-results).

 ## Usage

 For its usage, see the help:

 ```
 irmaseal-pkg --help
 ```

 ## API description

 ### `GET /v2/parameters`

-Retrieves the public parameters.
+Retrieves the public encryption parameters.
 This includes a base64-encoded master public key.

 Example response:

 ```JSON
 {
   "format_version": 0,